Ropinirole: 7 things you should know

 - Ropinirole belongs to the class of medicines known as dopaminergic anti-parkinsonism agents.

 - Ropinirole (both immediate- and extended-release tablets) may be used for the treatment of Parkinson's Disease.
-Ropinirole helps relieve symptoms such as stiffness, tremors, muscle spasms and poor muscle control associated with PD.
-May be used alone or alongside other medications for PD.
+Ropinirole helps relieve symptoms such as stiffness, tremors, muscle spasms, and poor muscle control associated with PD.
+May be used alone or alongside other medications such as levodopa for PD.

-- Immediate-release ropinirole may be considered for the treatment of restless legs syndrome.
+- Immediate-release ropinirole may be considered for the treatment of moderate-to-severe primary restless legs syndrome (Ekbom syndrome).

 - Generic ropinirole is available.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Dizziness, dyskinesia (abnormal movements), headache, falls, nausea, abdominal pain, and sleepiness.

 - Dry mouth, increased sweating, joint aches and pains, vomiting, tremor, and infection have also been reported along with several other side effects.

-- A slow upward titration of ropinirole is recommended over several weeks to lessen the risk of side effects developing.
+- Slow upward titration of ropinirole is recommended over several weeks to lessen the risk of side effects developing.
 Ropinirole should also be discontinued slowly, over at least a week.

 - May cause a drop in blood pressure which may cause a person to fall over or become unconscious, especially when going from a sitting or lying down position to standing.

-- Some trials reported 10% of people developed hallucinations while taking ropinirole.
+- Some trials reported that 10% of people developed hallucinations while taking ropinirole.
 The incidence was higher in people over the age of 65.

 - May cause or exacerbate pre-existing dyskinesia (abnormal voluntary movements) and promote impulsive behaviors (such as gambling, spending sprees, sexual urges).

 - May cause confusion and an elevated temperature on withdrawal; withdrawal should be done slowly on a doctor's advice.

-- People with PD have a two to six-fold higher risk of developing melanoma compared with the rest of the population.
+- People with PD have a two to a six-fold higher risk of developing melanoma compared with the rest of the population.
 It is unclear if this is a result of the disease or the medications used to treat PD.

 - People with severe kidney disease receiving hemodialysis should be given a reduced dose of ropinirole.

-- May not be suitable for some people including those with high or low blood pressure, heart disease, or with narcolepsy.
+- May not be suitable for some people including those with high or low blood pressure, heart disease, or narcolepsy.